GUllane no 1 - 17 POINTS

 Gullane is at the heart of Scotland's self-styled 'Golf Coast' and there is no doubt that this is a golf village.
 There are three golf courses (numbered 1, 2 and 3) that all begin and end in this village of 4,000 people and there is a children's course which is free to play just next door.
 As you drive into the village from Edinburgh you pass Luffness Golf Course and Muirfield greets you on the way out before meeting the Archerfield estate.
 Maybe Pinehurst is the only other place in the world that has such a concentration of golf courses.
 If you love your golf and have never driven this road then you need to start planning a trip now!

 Number 1 probably suffers a little from the illustrious company it keeps.
 Muirfield and North Berwick have such tremendous reputations that as a result it often gets overlooked but Gullane 1 can hold it's own with many of the great links courses in the world.
-It hosted the 2015 Scottish Open and received lots of praise from the players who loved the challenge it gave the week before the Open.
+It hosted both the 2015 and 2018 Scottish Open and received lots of praise from the players who loved the challenge it gave the week before the Open.
 The turf is really traditional links ground and the greens are renowned as among the very best in the UK - regardless of the time of year you play.

 From there you work your way to the coast and this is classic links golf at it's best.
-The course is well bunkered but the sand consistency is such that they are easier than many to get out.
-Honestly!
+The course is well bunkered but the sand consistency is such that they are easier than many to get out - honestly!
 The 5th is a long and tough par 4 but the short 6th is a nice build up to what greets you on the 7th tee.
 This is one of the best views in golf, you can see Edinburgh and the Forth bridges to your left, over the course to the Firth of Forth and Fife straight ahead and then around to Gullane Beach and Muirfield on your right - quite breathtaking stuff.
 The 7th is a great driving hole - 398 yards but plays much shorter as it's a big downhill shot.
 One to let rip on.

 I would heartily recommend a round at Gullane 1, you will get a really authentic Scottish links experience in a great location.